kid-gorgeous/kid-gorgeous/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently learning how to prepare, design, and optimize Machine Learning Models.
+🌱 I’m currently learning how to prepare, design, and optimize Machine Learning Models.<br>
-🔭 I’m currently working on understanding K-Mean Clusters, Sigularity Mappings, and Local Embeddings.
+🔭 I’m currently working on understanding K-Mean Clusters, Sigularity Mappings, and Local Embeddings.<br>
-👯 I’m looking to collaborate on new and ongoing AI trends.
+👯 I’m looking to collaborate on new and ongoing AI trends.<br>

 ⚡ Fun fact: ...
 I have no Software experience, everything is off the rip this summer.
 We're leaning into it.